StackStorm/ansible-st2/README.md

 > If you're using the provided Vagrantfile, note that it uses Xenial by default.

-> If installing on RHEL8 / CentOS8 and firewalld is enabled, then you must ensure that the http and https services are enabled.
+> If you're installing on RHEL8 / CentOS8 and firewalld is enabled, then you must ensure that the http and https services are enabled.
 The ansible-st2 roles do not configure the firewalld rules.

 ## Requirements
 At least 2GB of memory and 3.5GB of disk space is required, since StackStorm is shipped with RabbitMQ, PostgreSQL, Mongo, nginx and OpenStack Mistral.